Key Annual Report THCE Metric

 THCE compares actual health care cost growth with the growth benchmark set by the Health Policy Commission.
 This measure of total health care spending in the Commonwealth includes:

 TME represents the full amount paid to providers for health care services delivered to a payer’s member population, expressed on a per member per month (PMPM) basis.
-TME includes the amounts paid by the payer and patient cost-sharing, and covers all categories of medical expenses and all non-claims related payments to providers, including provider performance payments.
+TME includes the amounts paid by the payer as well as patient cost-sharing and covers all categories of medical expenses and all non-claims-related payments to providers, including provider performance payments.

 While fee-for-service remains the dominant type of payment method utilized in the Commonwealth, APMs have been implemented in recent years among a cross-section of the commercial, Medicaid, and Medicare populations.